wp-plugins/download-attachments/readme.txt

 == Upgrade Notice ==

-= 1.0.5 =
+= 1.0.6 =
-* New: Danish translation, thanks to Martin Schulze
+* New: Spanish translation, thanks to Cristian Sierra